-Farmer Mac's executive officers have the primary responsibility for managing the risks associated with Farmer Mac's business, including strategic, operational, financial, credit, liquidity and funding, market, security, legal or regulatory, compliance, technology, third party, reputational, political, and emerging and other risks.
-The Board currently oversees Farmer Mac's enterprise risk primarily through the Enterprise Risk Committee and the delegation of specific areas of risk by the Board to the other Board committees, as well as through Farmer Mac's Enterprise Risk Officer and compliance, internal audit, and internal credit review functions.
+The Board oversees the risk management function of Farmer Mac and has established, maintained and periodically updated Farmer Mac's enterprise-wide risk management program.
+Farmer Mac's executive officers have the primary responsibility for identifying, measuring, managing, and reporting the risks associated with Farmer Mac's business, including strategic, operational, financial, credit, liquidity and funding, market, cybersecurity, human capital, legal or regulatory, compliance, technology, third party, reputational, political, and emerging and other risks.
+The Board currently oversees Farmer Mac's enterprise risk through the Enterprise Risk Committee and the delegation of specific areas of risk by the Board to the other Board committees, as well as through Farmer Mac's Enterprise Risk Officer and the compliance, internal audit, and internal credit review functions.

-The Enterprise Risk Committee assists the Board to oversee the adequacy of Farmer Mac's enterprise-wide risk management program, including the strategies, policies, procedures, and processes established by the Board and Farmer Mac's executive officers to identify, evaluate, monitor, and manage or mitigate major risks both in Farmer Mac's business and facing Farmer Mac from external sources.
-The Enterprise Risk Committee also assists the Board to oversee risk across Farmer Mac as a whole and across all risk areas, in conjunction with other Board committees that oversee specific risk-related issues and areas, and to oversee the division of risk-related responsibilities to these other Board committees.
-The other Board committees report on risks within their jurisdictions to the Enterprise Risk Committee, and the Enterprise Risk Committee provides a report on any identified risks to the full Board at each Board meeting.
-Farmer Mac's Enterprise Risk Officer works with the Board committees to facilitate the evaluation of Farmer Mac's risk tolerance and appetite for specific risks that fall within each Board committee's jurisdiction and in recommending strategies to manage or mitigate these risks.
-Farmer Mac's Enterprise Risk Officer is also responsible for assisting Farmer Mac's executive officers to develop and monitor a risk management program in the context of Farmer Mac's strategic objectives and to identify and monitor current and emerging risks.
-Farmer Mac's Enterprise Risk Officer also has a reporting line to the Enterprise Risk Committee and regularly updates that committee on discussions with management and the other Board committees about Farmer Mac's risk management program.
+The Enterprise Risk Committee assists the Board to oversee the adequacy and design of Farmer Mac's enterprise-wide risk management program, including the strategies, policies, procedures, and processes established by the Board and Farmer Mac's executive officers to identify, evaluate, monitor, and manage or mitigate major risks both in Farmer Mac's business and facing Farmer Mac from external sources.
+The Enterprise Risk Committee periodically assesses management's implementation of the enterprise-wide risk management program, recommends improvements and adjustments to the risk management program in accordance with the evolution, growth, and development of Farmer Mac's business, capital structure, risk allocation, complexity, and industry best practices.
+The Enterprise Risk Committee assists the Board to oversee risk across Farmer Mac as a whole and across all risk areas, and to oversee the mapping and allocation of certain specific risk-related oversight responsibilities to the appropriate Board committees in accordance with the allocation of risk oversight reflected in the charter of each committee.
+The other Board committees report on significant risks identified within their jurisdictions to the Enterprise Risk Committee, and the Enterprise Risk Committee provides a report on any identified risks to the full Board at each Board meeting.
+Farmer Mac's Enterprise Risk Officer regularly reports to the Board and the Enterprise Risk Committee regarding the enterprise-wide risk management program and conducts Board training sessions and facilitates discussions on risk-related topics and best practices.
+Farmer Mac's Enterprise Risk Officer is also responsible for assisting Farmer Mac's executive officers to develop and monitor a risk management program, policies, procedures, and controls in the context of Farmer Mac's strategic objectives and to identify, monitor, and report any current and emerging risks.
+Farmer Mac's Enterprise Risk Officer also has a reporting line to the Enterprise Risk Committee and regularly updates that committee on discussions with management and the other Board committees about Farmer Mac's risk management program and any current and emerging risks, risk management issues, or compliance concerns.

-Farmer Mac's compliance function manages Farmer Mac's policies and procedures framework, operates its compliance program, and conducts compliance risk assessments to identify key compliance risks.
+Farmer Mac's compliance function manages Farmer Mac's policies and procedures framework, operates the compliance program, and conducts compliance risk assessments to identify key compliance risks.
 Farmer Mac's internal audit function annually compiles a risk assessment and, under the oversight of the Audit Committee, conducts periodic audits of each of the various risk areas within Farmer Mac at least once every three years.
 The internal credit review function provides an independent assessment of credit risk and reports directly to the Credit Risk Committee.